Skip to Content

 Throughout the annals of time, the Suzerein has governed All-Under-Heaven, and the civilised, dwelling within their realm, have upheld peace over the uncivilised, whilst the uncivilised, residing beyond the frontiers, have ministered to the civilised.
 It is always unacceptable for the uncivilised to dominate the civilised and govern All-Under-Heaven.

-The era of Daemyeong (1368-1662), nestled between two periods of barbarous conquest, was not an age of darkness, as alleged by its critics.
+The era of the Ming (1368-1662), nestled between two periods of barbarous conquest, was not an age of darkness, as alleged by its critics.
 Conceived by the Hongmu Emperor (r.
-1368-1398), Daemyeong—the Commonwealth of Great Illumination—triumphantly dismantled the oppressive regime of Dai Ön ulus (1279-1368) by ousting uncivilised colonialists from Hwaha, shattering the brutal grip of the once-mighty Mongol Empire across the Eurasian continent.
+1368-1398), The Ming Empire—the Commonwealth of Great Illumination—triumphantly dismantled the oppressive regime of Dai Ön ulus (1279-1368) by ousting uncivilised colonialists from Hwaha, shattering the brutal grip of the once-mighty Mongol Empire across the Eurasian continent.

-In the grand tapestry of the Celestial Realm, the Daemyeong Empire ushered forth an era of Pax Myeongea, upholding its timeless vow to refrain from encroaching upon fifteen neighbouring realms; embracing commerce with distant dominions through the tributary system, within which the Empire graciously exchanged imperial treasures as tokens of goodwill.
-The Daemyeong Emperor, designated as the Son of Heaven and entrusted with the Mandate of Heaven, presided over a Confucian commonwealth, within which a civilisation of humaneness and justice flourished alongside the pursuit of poetry, learning, etiquette, rituals, and sacred music.
+The Ming Empire ushered forth an era of Pax Minga, upholding its timeless vow to refrain from encroaching upon fifteen neighbouring realms; embracing commerce with distant dominions through the tributary system, within which the Empire graciously exchanged imperial treasures as tokens of goodwill.
+The Ming Emperor, designated as the Son of Heaven and entrusted with the Mandate of Heaven, presided over a Confucian commonwealth, within which a civilisation of humaneness and justice flourished alongside the pursuit of poetry, learning, etiquette, rituals, and sacred music.

-In the ninth year of the reign of the Sungjeong Emperor (1627-1644) of Daemyeong, the chieftain of the barbaric Manjus usurped the title of ‘emperor,’ and invaded the East Realm twice in less than ten years, insulting King Injo (r.
+In the ninth year of the reign of the Sungjeong Emperor (1627-1644), the chieftain of the barbaric Manchus usurped the title of ‘emperor,’ and invaded the East Realm twice in less than ten years, insulting King Injo (r.
 1623-1649) of Joseon at Namhansan, and in the aftermath, so savagely murdered the Yeonglyeok Emperor (r.
-1647-1662) in 1662, terminating Daemyeong altogether.
+1647-1662) in 1662, terminating the Ming lineage altogether.
 As the saying goes, after the downfall of the Realm of Great Illumination, Hwaha was no more.

 A SPECIAL RELATIONSHIP